looking-for-vest/yara-x_fork/demo/README.md

 make
 ```

-This will compile the demo program using the Makefile.
+This will compile the demo program and all test cases using the Makefile.

 ## Running the Demo